Energy and Water Are Closely Intertwined

 The oil and gas industries use water at different stages in their processes, especially during well .
 However, the production process itself is particularly water-intensive.
 When the pressure in well.
 If the pressure falls, the operators inject water into (or “flood”) the reservoir to push the oil or gas toward the surface from underneath.

 Over time, the oil field passes its peak or “matures”, and produces both oil and water, the latter coming from the reservoir itself and from the flooding.
 On a global average, an oil well produces one of oil for three barrels of water, but a mature well can produce as much as ten barrels of water for one barrel of oil.
-Certain oil companies even specialize in managing end-of-life fields, which can produce up to 96% water!
+Certain oil companies even specialize in managing end-of-life fields, which can produce up to 96% water.

 Taken from rivers or aquifers for operations or directly from the sea for platforms, flood water must be treated before it can be injected.
 The sulfates must be filtered out, as they could affect the permeability of the reservoir, and oxygen must be removed to prevent and the growth of .
 The fluid recovered from the well, known as “produced water”, takes the form of an emulsion of water droplets in oil and is of very poor quality, often corrosive.
-It must be treated before being reinjected into the ground or discharged into the natural environment1.
+It must be treated before being reinjected into the ground or discharged into the natural environment.

 Shale Gas and Oil Sands